Note: This post contains affiliate links. To learn more about my affiliations, please see my Disclosure Statement.

 - You sent me an attachment.
 That might work on my grandmother, but I grew up using the Internet.
 I know not to open attachments from strangers (or strange attachments from people I know, for that matter).
 Wait until I’ve agreed to look at your attachment before you send me one.

 - You’re a blogger, but you didn’t include a link to your blog.
 I get this from a lot of bloggers looking to guest post.
 I’m not going to even consider you if I can’t see your blog.
-I need to see YOUR name on the blog (in the About section or something).
-Reading your blog is how I figure whether or not you know what you’re doing.
-If you don’t include that, you don’t get to guest post.
-There are a lot of spammers who pretend to be bloggers.
-Seeing the blog you send me will help me decide if you’re one of those.
+There are a lot of scammers out there pretending to be bloggers.
+So I need to see YOUR name on the blog (in the About section or something).
+Plus, I need examples.
+If you are not a blogger, but you are a contributing author to a blog, please make that clear.
 Read my guest posting policy for more info.

 Q: I commented on your blog post, but it’s not showing up.
 Why?

-If you have commented before, then it’s possible Akismet lost it.
+- If you have commented before and it was approved, then it’s possible Akismet lost it.
 You are welcome to try your comment again (if I find a duplicate, I’ll just delete it.
 No worries).
 You may also leave a comment on one of my social media sites or send your comments to me via email.

 Q: You approved my comment, but the link I put in it is gone.
 Why?